JCSDA/jedi-docs/docs/inside/jedi-components/oops/applications/variational.rst

     ---
     cost function:
-      cost type: #one of the supported cost functions window begin: #beginning of the data assimilation window window length: #length of the data assimilation window analysis variables: #variables used for the analysis
+      cost type: #one of the supported cost functions time window:
+         begin: # beginning of the data assimilation window
+         length: # length of the data assimilation window bound to include: end # which window bound is inclusive (options: begin, end (default)). analysis variables: #variables used for the analysis
       geometry:
         #geometry of the model